2026 UFL season: Coaches

 After initially implying that he would be joining the Tennessee State Tigers staff and leaving his position as interim head coach, Shannon Harris agreed to stay on as the DC Defenders' head coach on a permanent basis.
 He will work both jobs for their upcoming seasons.
+He will be the only head coach returning with the same team he had coached in 2025.